noir-lang/noir/docs/docs/aztec/concepts/smart_contracts/functions/public_private_unconstrained.md

 ## `unconstrained` functions

-Unconstrained functions are an underlying part of Noir - a deeper explanation can be found [here](https://noir-lang.org/docs/noir/syntax/unconstrained).
+Unconstrained functions are an underlying part of Noir.
 In short, they are functions which are not directly constrained and therefore should be seen as un-trusted.
 That they are un-trusted means that the developer must make sure to constrain their return values when used.
 Note: Calling an unconstrained function from a private function means that you are injecting unconstrained values.

 Beyond using them inside your other functions, they are convenient for providing an interface that reads storage, applies logic and returns values to a UI or test.
 Below is a snippet from exposing the `balance_of_private` function from a token implementation, which allows a user to easily read their balance, similar to the `balanceOf` function in the ERC20 standard.